pmunts/muntsos/README.txt

 -   3 February 2024 -- Upgraded ethtool to 6.7.
 Fixed an annoying
     backspace problem by adding crterase to the stty command in /etc/profile.

+-   10 February 2024 -- Upgraded the Linux kernel to 6.1.77.
+The
+    libsimpleio bindings for GNU Modula-2 are now complete.
+Added Application Note #14, Modula-2 LED Flash Example.

 Quick Setup Instructions for the Impatient